 Maidenhead Grid Square locator codes are now in common usage around the world by most vhf/uhf operators and contest organisers.
 Make sure you place your Grid Locator on your QSL card and be ready to exchange grid locator codes with stations you contact.

-If you don't know what they are or how to figure yours out, this article by Guy VK2KU explains it all really well.
+If you don't know what they are or how to figure yours out, this article by Guy VK2KU (SK) explains it all really well.